prof-tejera/homework-2-mamckean12/README.md

 This assignment is intented to help you set up your development environment for React.
 You will create a simple React App and deploy using one of the methods covered in lecture.

+## URL to live application
+TBD

+## What code editor are you using?
+Visual Studio Code

 ## Step 1
 - Install `npx` following the instructions here: https://www.npmjs.com/package/npx
 - run `npx create-react-app my-first-app` to create the React application